 Evidence for the specific hypothesis that individual differences in threat perception are indeed related to the CTRA is surprisingly limited but suggestive.
 In a small sample of asthmatic youth, a tendency to view ambiguous situations as threatening (assessed with the CAUSE videos) mediated the associations between SES and CREB and SES and NF-kB transcriptional signaling activity (from bioinformatic analyses) in T lymphocytes (Chen et al., 2009).
 A larger body of research examines associations between threat and biomarkers of inflammation, although the relevance of this work hinges on reliable associations between such markers and the CTRA, for which the evidence is mixed.
 Among asthmatic youth, CAUSE scores were associated with the stimulated production of IL-5 and eosinophil counts, which reflect asthma-related inflammatory processes (Chen et al., 2006).
 And using an affect misattribution procedure (AMP) involving weapons, Hostinar and colleagues found that threat vigilance was associated with metabolic syndrome, which reflects, in part, inflammatory mechanisms (Hostinar, Nusslock, & Miller, 2018).

 These findings reveal that, despite the central role of perceived threat in conceptual models of stress and its physiological consequences, evidence for an association between threat and stress-related, transcriptional patterns is limited to one asthmatic sample.
-The present study examines individual differences in threat perception—vigilance and tendency to view ambiguous situations as threatening (hereafter, “threat vigilance” and “threat ambiguity”)—and the CTRA as indicated by mRNA abundance in human peripheral blood monocytes in a community sample.
+The present study examines individual differences in threat perception—vigilance and tendency to view ambiguous situations as threatening (hereafter, “threat vigilance” and “threat ambiguity”)—and the CTRA as indicated by mRNA abundance in human peripheral blood leukocytes in a community sample.
 As in previous research, we use the CAUSE and AMP measurement strategies.
 Results reveal that both threat vigilance and threat ambiguity are independently associated with regulation of genes associated with antibody response and the former is also associated with the regulation of genes associated with interferon response and the CTRA composite.

 METHODS